 Direct replications of Studies 1a, 1b, and 2

 In Studies 1a and 1b, Norton et al. (2007) found that whether presented with a set number of traits (e.g., 1 versus 2 traits or 3 versus 6 traits) or hypothetical scenario, student participants believed that they would like those they know more about more than those they know less about.
 More specifically, in Study 1a, participants compared expected liking of targets with different numbers of known traits (e.g., contrasting a person about whom they knew one trait versus a person about whom they knew two traits, etc.).
-In Study 1b, participants were asked to indicate whether they would like a person more when they know more or less about the person.
+In Study 1b, participants were asked to indicate whether, when meeting an individual for the first time, they tended to like a person more when they know more or less about the person.
 Across the two studies, they demonstrated that people believe there is a positive relationship between the number of known traits about others and their liking of them.
 In other words, people intuitively believe that knowing more about others leads to liking them more, in stark contrast with the less is more effect.
 We would like to note that Norton et al. (2007) claimed that their studies offered evidence for the association between perceived familiarity and liking, as they operationally defined the number of known traits as an index of perceived familiarity.
 Nevertheless, they did not measure perceived familiarity and the psychological mechanisms underlying the relationship warrant further elucidation, which we turn to later with our extension.

 In Study 2, participants were presented with either 4, 6, 8 or 10 randomly selected traits from the list of 28 traits taken from prior research (Asch, 1946; Edwards & Weary, 1993; Pavelchak, 1989), and asked to rate how much they would like an individual with these traits.
 They thus had a 1 x 4 between-subject design.
 Despite the experimental design, they treated the manipulated number of presented traits as a continuous variable and computed its correlation with liking, an empirical shortcoming which we aimed to address with our extension (see “Extensions” section).
 They found support for a negative relationship, resulting in the claim that more knowledge led to less liking.
-Whilst people believe that the more they know about others, the more they like them (Studies 1a & 1b), they in fact like others less when they have more information about them (Study 2).
-These contrasting results revealed a contradiction between the lay intuition about their liking of strangers (i.e., more is more) and their actual tendencies (i.e., less is more).
+Whilst people believe that the more they know about others, the more they like them (Studies 1a and 1b), the level of information they had about a person was in fact associated with lower levels of liking(Study 2).
+These contrasting results revealed a contradiction between the lay intuition about their liking of new individuals (i.e., more is more) and their actual tendencies (i.e., less is more).